sjyk/dse-notes/2-integrity/0-introduction.md

 - Semantic: data must preserve some certain relationships.

 ## Cost of Faulty Data
+Data that businesses employ could come from anywhere, and support key business decisions.
-While it is hard to accurately pin down the cost of faulty data, numerous industry surveys have tried to assess the impact that faulty data can have on an organization
+Ride-hailing apps will purchase location data on a regular basis to ensure their maps are up-to-date and accurate; marketing firms will purchase location data on consumer travel patterns allowing them to sell out-of-home advertising space; and a new healthcare start-up will purchase data on health patterns and trends, to provide some examples.
+While it is hard to accurately pin down the cost of faulty data, numerous industry surveys have tried to assess the impact that faulty data can have on an organization.
+Gartner suggest that bad data is estimated to cost the US more than $3 trillion per year.

-- CRC
-- Hashing (Merkle Tree)
-- Integrity Constraints
-- Functional Dependencies
-- Referential Integrity